villekuosmanen/F1Predict/README.md

 ## Running the project

-In order to run the prediction generator you first need to set up the SQL database where a local copy of the F1 data will be stored.
+In order to run the prediction generator you first need to set up a MySQL database where a local copy of the F1 data will be stored.
+In addition, install the Pip packages required for the program by running the command `pip install -r requirements.txt`.

 To pull data from Ergast API, a convenience script `dbUpdater.sh` exists, which will download a database dump and run it on the local database.
-Replace your database name, username and password in the script with your own versions.
-You will also have to replace them inside `dataclean-script.py`.
-You will have to install pip packages used by these Python scripts -- we recommend using a virtual envirionment (A requirements.txt -file will be provided for convenience in the future).

-To generate the predictions files, a Jupyter Notebook `ModelEvaluation.ipynb` is provided.
-Simply run all cells, and the file will be automatically saved in the data-folder of the F1PredictWeb-project, should one exist (you can replace the filepath if you want).

-## Documentation

-See the project Wiki for further details.
+To log in to your database, you need to specify the username, password and database name in question.
+These are specified in your local file `user_variables.txt`.
+Do not commit this file to Git.

+The generated predictions are saved to a new file inside a target folder.
+The target folder is specified in `user_variables.txt`.

+### Example `user_variables.txt` file:
+db_username=username
+db_password=password
+db_database=f1db
+predictions_output_folder=../F1PredictWeb/src/public/data/

+The keys (left side of equation) must remain constant, but the values (right-hand side) can be changed to values you prefer.
+Bu using the example output folder, the predictions are automatically saved to F1ProjectWeb's data folder (if the repositories share the same root folder).

 ## How to contribute